Have you visited Canberra with kids?

 2. National Museum of Australia

 Something for every age here.
 There are plenty of hands on activities and play, plus well displayed artifacts and exhibitions.
 Kspace is designed especially for school age students, opening times vary.
 The cafe and museum shop are excellent too.
+This is one of the very best things in Canberra for kids and a place every member of the family will enjoy.

 Location: National Museum Australia, Lawson Crescent, Acton Peninsula, Canberra